 So the answer is yes, this is a great time for starting a drone business.

 This is part 3 of a 3-part series covering our best ideas to start a drone business.
 I‘ve decided to split this into 3 parts so I can discuss each one in detail.
 So, our #3 idea is drone inspection.

 What is Drone Inspection

-In addition, they can be conducted without disrupting normal operations.
-As a result, drone inspections are becoming increasingly popular in a variety of industries, ranging from construction to healthcare.
+In addition, aerial inspections are done without disrupting normal operations.
+As a result, drone inspections are becoming increasingly popular in a variety of industries, ranging from construction to telecom.